embaldridge/commonness-and-rarity/chapter1_notes.md

 Download phylogeny data for passerines.

 Time:  Pull data for 5 year timespan (average over time), also pull data for a single year.

+19 July 2013: Removed data submodule, tracking data through Dropbox due to file size causing pushes to break on a regular basis.